ultrasonic-homies/ultrasonic-holography/README.md

 This project features a 10-layer PCB with 16x16 transducers, 2 Intel Cyclone FPGAs, the HAT phase solver implemented in Rust, and position control software written in Rust/Python.

+See our  [final report](final-report.pdf) for more background and design decisions.

 Table of contents:
 - [1.
 Hardware Setup](#1-hardware-setup)